-Apart from these, butt kicks, high knees, shoulder reach and active squats are also effective exercises that can be taken up before riding to unleash flexibility and benefits.
+Apart from these, butt kicks, high knees, shoulder reach, quad stretches and active squats are also effective exercises that can be taken up before riding to unleash flexibility and benefits.

 Stretching for Cyclists - Q&A

-Let’s take a look as some Frequently Asked Questions regarding stretches for cycling.
+Let’s take a look at some Frequently Asked Questions regarding stretches for cycling.